When a patient is harmed, how do we respond?

 The key difference between the two birth-trauma stories lies in each hospital's response.
 The first case was marked by a lack of transparency and prioritizing the hospital’s short-term financial interests over the patient and family and, worse, over the hospital’s long-term patient safety interests.
 In the second case, the health system understood that nothing short of total accountability would be an appropriate response for both the patient and for its own patient safety priorities.
 And then they had to take what they learned to make sure the serious safety event wouldn’t happen to anyone else in their care, ever again.

 In the practice of healthcare, there are inherent risks, and sometimes adverse outcomes occur.
-To improve patient safety while reducing the organization’s exposure to litigation and associated costs, an increasing number of healthcare organizations have implemented Communication and Resolution Programs.
-In my next blog post, I’ll discuss the need for these programs, what they can accomplish when they’re properly executed, and the challenges they must overcome.
+To improve patient safety and work towards zero harm, while reducing the organization’s exposure to litigation and associated costs, an increasing number of healthcare organizations have implemented Communication and Resolution Programs.
+In my next blog post, I’ll discuss the need for these harm reduction principles in healthcare settings, what they can accomplish when they’re properly executed, and the challenges they must overcome.

 I’ll also share why I hate the phrase “communication and resolution.”